ppy/osu-wiki/wiki/Tournaments/UKCC/2/en.md

 - This tournament is a 2v2 double-elimination British osu! tournament.
 - This tournament will consist of up to 128 teams.
-- Matches will be Team Vs, with score v2 as the scoring system used.
+- Matches will be Team Vs, with ScoreV2 as the scoring system used.
 - To be able to participate, players must have a ![][flag_GB] United Kingdom or ![][flag_IE] Ireland flag, otherwise the team must be able to provide proof of residency to the hosts.
 - UK Staff are able to participate.
 - The combined team rank must be worse than #1000 to play, ranks will be calculated once the registration phase has concluded.